Hort Trip: Wickham Park

 Admission: $7 per car

-The annual sale featuring plants from local gardens and other beautiful offerings.
+The annual sale featuring thriving plants from local gardens and other beautiful offerings.
+Many plants are from members’ gardens, grown in the Simsbury area..

 Tour Elizabeth Park’s rose and perennial gardens.